mat-analysis/mat-data/matdata/README.md

 ### Citing

-If you use `automatize` please cite the following paper:
+If you use `mat-data` please cite the following paper (this package is fragmented from `automatize` realease):

     Tarlis Tortelli Portela; Jonata Tyska Carvalho; Vania Bogorny.
 HiPerMovelets: high-performance movelet extraction for trajectory classification, International Journal of Geographical Information Science, 2022.
 DOI: 10.1080/13658816.2021.2018593.